75lb/grunt-boil/README.md

             templateData: { user: "Lloyd", task: "grunt-boil" }
         },
         your_target: {
-            // Target-specific file lists and/or options go here.
+            // The file or files to create
             create: {
                 name: "file-to-be-created.html",
                 content: "<p>{{user}} is running {{task}}!</p>"